Special Kitty Cat Food Review Summary

-All that value comes with a downside, however, which is your cat’s nutrition.
-There’s not much in here worth recommending, as it’s full of cost-cutting ingredients, like animal by-products, corn, and soybeans.
+However, all that value comes with a downside: your cat’s nutrition.
+There’s not much in it worth recommending since it’s full of cost-cutting ingredients, like animal by-products, corn, and soybeans.

 The brand isn’t forthcoming with information about its practices either.
 As best we can tell, it is manufactured in the United States, but the manufacturer (J.M.
 Smucker) doesn’t exactly have a sterling reputation.

-Your cat won’t go hungry eating this stuff, but they won’t reach their full potential on it either.
+Your cat won’t go hungry eating Special Kitty, but they won’t reach their full potential on it either.

 At a Glance: The Best Special Kitty Cat Food Recipes: